 - Physiology – The MCAT wants to see if you can apply the basic sciences (chemistry, physics, etc) within the context of the human body.
 Physiology is where abstract subjects such as pressure and resistance take on a whole new meaning as they are applied to a real life context.

 - Biology – The MCAT loves to see if you understand the dogma of molecular biology (DNA to RNA to Protein).
 My professor really pushed us to understand experimental protocols relating to this topic which helped immensely on the MCAT’s dense science passages.

 Additional classes that will help expose you to MCAT content are as follows: Cell Biology, Physics, General Chemistry, Organic Chemistry, Psychology, Sociology, and Genetics.
 Now, if you are unable to get all your pre-med classes done before you take the MCAT, don’t give up hope.
 If you are dedicated and work hard you can learn almost anything on your own.
 Our Free MCAT Prep Course covers every single MCAT concept as listed by the AAMC.
 Whether you need to learn the intricate details of a certain topic that you won’t be taking a class on or you just need to brush up on a topic that you recently took a class for, you’ll find that our eCourse meets your unique needs.
 If that’s not enough, consider signing up for a tutoring package with one of our Elite tutors!

-And if you need help customizing your studying to your unique needs, be sure to reach out.
+And if you need help customizing your studying to your unique needs, be sure to reach out for a FREE consultation.
 I’m here to help!

 For more MCAT Tips:

 Sign up for our affordable elite MCAT tutoring.